ericwu13/arc-ov7670-segmentation/README.md

 4. Boot up Raspberry Pi and connect it to ARC IoT Development Kit Board to transmitted results to the laptop via WIFI

 ## User Manual
+### Before Running This Application
+* Download source code of iRobot from github
+* Prepare a Raspberry pi and download ***rpi_src*** directory in iRobot
+* Make sure all connection is correct again
+* Make sure iRobot is in the WIFI environment, including WIFI name, password in rpi_src
+* Check the switch of IoTdk board to boot up with the targted program

 [1]: https://embarc.org/embarc_osp/doc/build/html/board/iotdk.html "ARC IoT Development Kit"
 [2]: https://www.voti.nl/docs/OV7670.pdf "OV7670 Camera Module"
 [3]: ./doc/system.png "System Architecture"